ChristophSeidel1234/Surface_Sound/README.md

    Here you can specify how much the recorded sound should be morphed onto the surface.
 The construction is as follows: build a rectangular function of width 2 * `Morphing Width` around the discrete spectrum of the surface, smooth this with a suitable [mollifier](https://en.wikipedia.org/wiki/Mollifier) via the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem), multiply this with the spectrum of the recorded sound and send it back with the inverse [Fourier transfom](https://en.wikipedia.org/wiki/Fourier_transform).\
    <img src="images/morphing_function.jpg" width="60%" alt="morphing_function">\
    This can also be seen as a very special filter that opens many small gates that nestle around the surface spectrum.
+* **Select Noise**\
+These are the different types of noise that are glued onto the function that is placed around the surface spectrum.

 * **The pure Surface Sound**\
-It is simply the sound of the virtual surface.
+It is simply the pure sound of the virtual surface.
+* **The Sound of the Surface surrounded by the Morphing Function which is equipped with a Noise**\
+Here we nestle a smoothed function around the spectrum, which is equipped with a noise that can be selected in the `Select Noise` box.
 * **Choose a File**\
 Please use only wav files with framerate=44100.
 You can find some examples in the folder recorded_sounds.
 * **Uploaded Sound**\